Patrick010/CloudShell/docs/prompt.md

-# Prompt: Build ownShell-ownCloud
+# Prompt: Build ownShell plugin for ownCloud

-You are building a GitHub project called **ownShell-ownCloud**.
+You are building a GitHub project called **ownShell for ownCloud**.
 Your task is to scaffold an ownCloud app that embeds a secure, web-based SSH terminal.
 Follow these steps precisely:

-## 1. Project Structure
+## 1. Check if the Project Structure is already in place.
+If not, create it.
-- Create a folder `ownShell-ownCloud`
 - Inside, create subfolders: `appinfo`, `controller`, `templates`, `docs`, `css`, `js`

+## Check, verify and where missing or incomplete the following:

 ## 2. App Info
 - In `appinfo/info.xml`, define the app ID `ownshell`, name, summary, description, version `0.1.0`, GNU-3 license, author, and namespace.